 How, then, do we account for Domenica Roman or Paul Melendres?

-Roman is on the tennis team at Fairmont (W.Va.)
-Senior High School.
-She also sings in the choral ensemble, serves on the student council and is a member of the mathematics society.
-For two years she has maintained a 4.0 grade-point average (GPA), meaning A’s in every subject.
+Roman is on the tennis team at Fairmont Senior High School in West Virginia.
+She also sings in the choral ensemble, serves on the student council, and is a member of the mathematics society.
+For two years, she has maintained a 4.0 grade-point average (GPA), meaning A’s in every subject.

 The kids at the top of the class get there by mastering a few basic techniques that others can readily learn.
 Here, according to education experts and students themselves, are the secrets of straight-A students.

 Top students brook no intrusions on study time.
 Once the books are open or the computer is booted up, phone calls go unanswered, TV shows unwatched, snacks ignored.
 Study is business; business comes before recreation.
 Here are some time management strategies all successful people use.

 Study anywhere—or everywhere

 Claude Olney, an Arizona State University business professor assigned to tutor failing college athletes, recalls a cross-country runner who worked out every day.
 Olney persuaded him to use the time to memorize biology terms.
 Another student posted a vocabulary list by the medicine cabinet.
 He learned a new word every day while brushing his teeth.
 Among the students we interviewed, study times were strictly a matter of personal preference.
 Some worked late at night when the house was quiet.
 Others awoke early.
 Still others studied as soon as they came home from school when the work was fresh in their minds.
 All agreed, however, on the need for consistency.
 “Whatever I was doing, I maintained a slot every day for studying,” says Ian McCray, a Middlebury College student from New Jersey.